withertech/SteamScraper/docs/CONFIGINI.md

 `[<PLATFORM>]`, `[<FRONTEND>]`

 #### includePattern="&lt;PATTERN1,PATTERN2&gt;"
-Per platform Skyscraper have default file extensions that it will accept.
+Per platform Steamscraper have default file extensions that it will accept.
 This option allows you to only include certain files within that scope.
 The pattern is a simple asterisk type pattern.
 In cases where you need to match for a comma you need to escape it as `\,`.

 NOTE 1!
 You might also want to check out the file extension options.